 The doorman described Mrs. Westing as blonde, full-lipped, a good figure though on the skinny side […]

-'What does it all mean, judge?'
-Sand asked, squinting at the pictures through his smeared glasses.
-'Angela looks like Westing's daughter, and Theo looks like his father, the man Violet Westing really wanted to marry.'
+"What does it all mean, judge?"
+Sandy asked, squinting at the pictures through his smeared glasses.
+"Angela looks like Westing's daughter, and Theo looks like his father, the man Violet Westing really wanted to marry."
 (15.69-70)